PayToUse/cracked-ruby/README.md

 ## Cloning
 Copy this command and paste it into your terminal, *make sure you have the git package installed*

 ```
 git clone https://github.com/PayToUse/cracked-ruby
 ```

 To install the git package before you do the command, copy this and paste it to your terminal, *and wait some time*

 ```
 pkg install git
 ```

+While waiting for the download to finish, there's a popup that `lets the terminal use enough space for the package`.
+You must type `y` and press the `Enter` key and wait for it to finish downloading the package.